• Skip to primary navigation

 A pot on the stovetop with water, sugar and rose petals in it.

 1. Step 1: Add the sugar, water and rose buds to a small pot or small saucepan on the stovetop.
-Heat the rose mixture over medium heat until it starts to simmer and the sugar dissolves.
+Heat the mixture over medium heat until it starts to simmer and the sugar dissolves.
 Turn the heat down to low and simmer for about 5 minutes.

 A pot on the stovetop with water and rose buds in it with a strainer removing some of the rose buds.